"In my defense, only three hours on Instagram": Designing Toward Digital Self-Awareness and Wellbeing: Introduction

 \begin{enumerate} \item[\textbf{RQ1:}] How do users' estimations of digital use compare with their actual use, and what factors explain the disparities? \item[\textbf{RQ2:}] How does a self-reflection tool influence users' self-reported wellbeing and understanding of digital wellbeing? \item[\textbf{RQ3:}] How do users perceive the usefulness of a self-reflection tool, and how does it support digital self-awareness?

 \end{enumerate}

-We scoped our study to a population of college students.
+Being a preliminary study into the usefulness of self-reflection for digital wellbeing, we scoped our study to a population of college students.
 As heavy technology users---particularly smartphones---balancing academic, personal, and social demands, college students are both highly dependent on digital tools and vulnerable to their challenges.
-Therefore, understanding how college students perceive and reflect on their smartphone use can yield insights into designing digital wellbeing tools that emphasize awareness and mindful engagement.
+Therefore, understanding how college students perceive and reflect on smartphone use can yield insights into designing tools that emphasize awareness and mindful engagement.

 We built a technology probe called \ws{}, a digital assistant that scaffolds daily self-reflection on smartphone use by prompting participants to estimate their daily usage at the start of the day, update their estimation at the end of the day, report their actual usage from their device's automatically tracked metrics, and compare these with reflective self-assessments~\cite{hutchinson2003technology}.
 Through its structured, lightweight interactions, \ws{} aimed to make these gaps visible and support mindful engagement with technology.